cloudscribe/cloudscribe.SimpleContent/README.md

 that will get you both localhost:60000 and localhost:60002 which you can open in your web browser.
 Both sites are pre-configured with some content and you can login with admin/admin in either or both tenants.

-After you login a little pencil will appear int he upper right corner, it toggles the editor toolbar.
+After you login a little pencil will appear in the upper right corner, it toggles the editor toolbar.

 You should also be able to [create and edit blog posts and pages using Open Live Writer](https://github.com/joeaudette/cloudscribe.SimpleContent/wiki/Using-Open-Live-Writer)